Hawaii vacation rental tax guide

 Which taxes apply to Hawaii short-term rentals?

-In Hawaii, short-term rental businesses are subject to general excise tax (GET) and transient accommodations tax (TAT).
+In Hawaii, short-term rental businesses are subject to state general excise tax (GET) and transient accommodations tax (TAT) and county TAT.
 These may be passed on to guests.

 |Tax name||File and remit to|

 |State general excise tax (GET)||Hawaii Department of Taxation|